The Complete Ecommerce SEO Guide for Beginners

 Browse Subreddits

-Reddit is another platform that can provide good keyword ideas for your ecommerce site.
+Using Reddit for keyword research can provide lots of ideas for your ecommerce site.

-It will quickly return subreddits that discuss your product.
-This is exactly where your target audience hangs out on the platform.
+It will return subreddits that discuss your product.
+These are places your target audience likely hangs out on the platform.

-Join these subreddits.
-Then, see which words and phrases members use when they talk about your products.
+Browse these subreddits to see which words and phrases members use when they talk about your type of products.

 For example, “dry food” and “wet food” cropped up multiple times in one of these subreddits.